 Offerors must provide comprehensive narrative statements that illustrate their understanding of the requirements of the project and the project schedule.
+The Trust welcomes recommendations for any additional perspectives be included in the project summary.

 SPECIAL NOTE: The offeror shall not disclose their costs in this Submittal Form.
-This Submittal Form cannot exceed the page limit (as described in Section 4.02).